MCPRUNNER/selfDocumentMCP/EXAMPLES.md

 # MCP Integration Examples

-This document shows comprehensive examples of how to integrate and use the selfDocumentMCP server with VS Code and Copilot, including **advanced commit search capabilities** and remote branch features.
+This document shows comprehensive examples of how to integrate and use the GitVisionMCP server with VS Code and Copilot, including **advanced commit search capabilities** and remote branch features.

 ## 🔥 Featured: Advanced Commit Search